-We are proud to support armed forces veterans and are committed to supporting ex-forces servicemen/women who are seeking re-training back in the civilian world.
+We are proud to support ex-forces servicemen/women who are seeking re-training back in the civilian world.

-As part of the Covenant, the University has appointed Lieutenant Paul Thomas as our first Armed Forces Champion.
+As part of the Covenant, the university has appointed Lieutenant Paul Thomas as our first Armed Forces Champion.
 Paul is a Royal Naval Reservist and alongside his role at the University, he helps develop and support Cardiff University’s Armed Forces Community.
-There is more information about the University's commitment to Forces veterans and their families on our website, including contact details for Paul and other useful people.

 Who we are: the CPD Unit